Expanding the model

 - Challenge traditional notions that recidivism rates are the primary markers of success for college-in-prison.

-Based at Bard College in New York and at the BPI Chicago Office in Illinois, BPI’s National Projects stretch across 10 states.
+The programs that make up the Consortium for the Liberal Arts in Prison represent fourteen colleges and universities and stretches across ten states.
 All partners make a fundamental commitment to liberal arts learning that aims to transform individual lives and the institutions of criminal justice by putting academics first.

 In 2009, after years of collaboration, BPI provided a multi-year seed grant to help establish the Center for Prison Education at Wesleyan University.
 Since then, CPE has enrolled 129 students in two prisons, and has partnered with Middlesex Community College so that students may earn an Associate’s degree.
 This partnership was selected to participate in the Second Chance Pell program.